ampproject/amp-wp/bin/validator-readme.md

 # AMP for WordPress Validator

 ## Overview
-The AMP for WordPress Validator runs [WP Test data](http://wptest.io) through the AMP Project's validator and returns the results.
+The AMP for WordPress Validator runs test data from [WP Test data](http://wptest.io) and WP-AMP specific data (stored in tests/assets/amptest-wordpress.xml) through the AMP Project's validator and returns the results.
 This tool contains two parts:
-1) Shell script for Installing the test data and making sure we have the wptext.xml file in our plugin root directory and
+1) Shell script for Installing the test data and
 2) Node script to iterate through each post URL and validate them

 ## Instructions